Dr Sue Ann Holland

 Dr. Sue Ann Holland received her Bachelor of Science and Master of Arts degrees in Communication Disorders from The University of Texas at Austin.
 She obtained her Doctorate in Audiology from A.T.
 Still University within the Arizona School of Health Sciences.
-Knowledge, compassion and care resonate in her interactions with others.
+Knowledge, compassion, and care resonate in her interactions with others.

-In 1980 Sue Ann came to Abilene and joined the staff at the West Texas Rehabilitation Center (WTRC) as a Clinical Audiologist.
+In 1980, Sue Ann came to Abilene and joined the staff at the West Texas Rehabilitation Center (WTRC) as a Clinical Audiologist.
 During her 24 years at WTRC, she served as Clinician, Clinical Supervisor, Assistant Director of Audiology, and her last 10 years, as Director of the Hearing and Balance Center.
-In 2004 Holland Hearing Center opened.
-Since its opening the community of Abilene has selected Holland Hearing Center Best Hearing Aid Provider.
+In 2004, Holland Hearing Center opened.
+Since its opening, the community of Abilene has selected Holland Hearing Center as the “Best Hearing Aid Provider.”

 Born in Philadelphia and predominantly raised inDallas, Abilene has been Sue Ann’s home for almost forty years.
-She and her late husband Jay (who also worked at Holland Hearing Center) have one daughter Ashley and two grandsons Jason and Evan.
+She and her late husband Jay (who also worked at Holland Hearing Center) have one daughter, Ashley, two grandsons, Jason and Evan, and now great granddaughter Amayah Jaylynn.
 The entire family has grown up with a passion for high school and college football.
-Jay & Sue Ann enjoyed travels to Africa where they developed a “home away from home” which Sue Ann continues to visit.
+Jay & Sue Ann enjoyed travels to Africa where they developed a “home away from home,” which Sue Ann continues to visit.